 A reporting party has the right to report, or decline to report, potential criminal conduct to law enforcement.
 Upon request, the university will assist a reporting party in contacting law enforcement at any time.
 Under limited circumstances where there is a threat to the health or safety of any university community member, the university may independently notify law enforcement.
+An individual may make a report to the university, to law enforcement, to neither, or to both.

-The university's formal resolution process and law enforcement investigation may be pursued simultaneously but will operate independently of one another.
-The university will, when appropriate, coordinate information with law enforcement if law enforcement has been notified.
+The university's formal resolution process and law enforcement investigations may be pursued simultaneously but will operate independently of one another.
+The university will, when appropriate, coordinate information with law enforcement if law enforcement is has been notified.
 The university, upon request, may also temporarily pause its investigation to allow preliminary fact-gathering by law enforcement.
 Under Oregon law, there are different time limits for prosecuting different crimes, and charges must be filed within the applicable statute of limitations for a given crime.

-2. Confidential Disclosures
+4.2.
+Confidential Resources Disclosures

-The university also offers confidential resources, including Confidential Employees (as set forth in Section VII.1), for individuals who are unsure whether to formally report misconduct or who seek counseling or other emotional support in addition to, or without, making a report to the university.
-A link to resources, including confidential resources, is included at the end of this Policy.
+The university also offers a number of confidential resources, including Confidential Employees, (as set forth in Section VII.1), for individuals who are unsure whether to formally report misconduct or who seek counseling or other emotional support in addition to, or without, making a report to the university.
+A link to resources, including confidential resources, is included at the end of this policyPolicy.